-Want to see the new Fred W. Smith National Library?
+Want to see the new George Washington Presidential Library?
 Check out our new virtual tour of this remarkable new research institution.

-Mount Vernon had the chance to sit down with the Fred W. Smith National Library Founding Director, Douglas Bradburn.
+Mount Vernon had the chance to sit down with the George Washington Presidential Library's Founding Director, Douglas Bradburn.
 In this interview, Doug discusses his background, his vision for the library, and what he likes to do with his limited free time.

 Before becoming the Founding Director of the Library, I worked as a professor and Director of Graduate Studies in the History Department at Binghamton University, State University of New York.
 I’ve taught college-level classes at a variety of institutions, held two year-long fellowships, earned my PhD in History from the University of Chicago, and my BA in History and Economics from the University of Virginia.

 I’m a specialist in the history of the American Revolution and the Founding of the United States, and have published numerous articles and book chapters on topics related to the great problems of the Revolutionary Age.
 My book, The Citizenship Revolution: Politics and the Creation of the American Union, 1774-1804 (UVA Press 2009), represents a thorough reconsideration of the meaning of the founding of the nation from the perspective of political fights over the meaning of individual rights and states’ rights within a changing federal Union.
 The contested definition of American citizenship was of great significance to Washington, and remains relevant today.
 Additionally, I just wrote an essay reconsidering the origins of party politics in the 1790s, which should be coming out this year.
 I’ve also been engaged in early Virginia history and the development of the British Empire in America, and have been publishing on a continuing project related to the long-term origins of the American Revolution.
 I like projects that attempt to understand how and why people sought to change the status quo—and that leads me to some pretty dramatic periods in early American history.

 Learn More: The Fellows Program